-The decommissioning of engine units requires additional approval by the Federal Energy Regulatory Commission (FERC).
-Based on Kinder Morgan's experience, the Company expects to be able to demonstrate to FERC that the decommissioning of these engines supports the public convenience and necessity in accordance with the federal Natural Gas Act and therefore that FERC should allow the decommissioning of these particular units.
-Note that, although not required under the Regional Haze Rule, Kinder Morgan through its subsidiary EPNG, also proposed voluntarily decommissioning these seven (7) engines as part of the recently updated Regional Haze Four Factor Analysis submitted for the EPNG Blanco A station.
-Kinder Morgan respectfully requests that NMED approve the emission reductions associated with retiring these seven (7) engines as a compliance strategy with both the Regional Haze Rule and the Ozone Precursor Rule.
-NOx reductions will be attained by adding low emission combustion (LE) upgrades on selected engines, and exchanging a Solar turbine component with a lower NOx component.
+NOx reductions will be attained by adding low emission combustion (LE) upgrades on selected engines, and exchanging a Solar turbine component with a lower NOx component on selected turbines.
 The LE upgrades include a software update and tuning on the controls.
 The Solar turbine component exchange includes installation of the Solar SoloNOx system.
-CO emissions will be reduced by installing oxidation catalysts on selected engines, or submitting permit revision applications to establish lower CO permit limits based upon actual performance.
+CO emissions will be reduced by installing oxidation catalysts on selected engines or submitting permit revision applications to establish lower CO permit limits based upon actual performance.
 The specific technology to be used on each unit is included in Appendix A.